Chris7/SpectraViewer/README.md

 The current goal is functionality -- elegance can come later.

+Installation:
+You need the following installed:
+PyQt4 -- install instructions are here: http://pyqt.sourceforge.net/Docs/PyQt4/

+The rest can be done with:
+pip install -r requirements.txt

 Supported:
 mgf files - on first load the mgf file will be indexed for random access.
 This is a one
 	time cost, but it is worth it.